simply-nicky/pyrost/docs/tutorials/1d_sim.rst

 Saving the results
 ------------------
-In the end you can save the results to a CXI file.
+In the end, one can save the results to a CXI file.
 By default :func:`pyrost.STData.save` saves all the data it contains.
 The method offers three modes:

 * 'overwrite' : Overwrite all the data stored already in the output file.